Wellness: Get Moving with Some Brain Breaks!

-4. Plug in all studying tasks in a hourly schedule
+4. Plug in all studying tasks in an hourly schedule

 So at this point, you got the which subject, what tasks, for how long, and now you need to know when.
-Try Google Calendar, iCalendar, or for an old school paper schedule template, you can download from our website here.
-Tip: avoid burn out by being realistic vs. overly ambitious in scheduling.
+Try Google Calendar, iCalendar, or an old-school paper schedule template.
+Tip: avoid burnout by being realistic vs. overly ambitious in scheduling.
 Make sure to switch up the subjects so you don’t overload and keep breaks and meals in the schedule as well!
-Make you time as visual as possible.
+Make your time as visual as possible.

 If you would like more support on how to do this, come into Weingarten and a learning instructor would be happy to help!